River Tubing In Laos

 Makeshift swings from ridiculous heights lined the riversides.
 Bars enticed party goers with games, cheap alcohol and drugs.
 The infamous ‘death slide’ flung people into the river, and it had that name for a reason.
 Everyone made their way through all the river bars, drunk themselves silly and somehow manged to float downriver without drowning, even though they could barely walk.
 This tubing in Laos dream, that resulted in many people traveling to Vang Vieng, didn’t always end in a happy story.

 Throughout the years of tubing in Vang Vieng many people had been injured.
 Its easy to see how as well, with intense rapids and rocky shallows mixed with drug and alcohol pumped backpackers.
-This was never going to be a good combination.
+Anyone planning to do this tubing route should get the right information here so that they can avoid some of the dangers.
+With all these young drunk and stoned people, this was never going to be a good combination.
 The tipping point though was the amount of preventable deaths that occurred as a result of tubing in Vang Vieng.
 Due to the lax laws in Laos, there is no definite number.
 Though, it is reported that there were at least twenty people which died each year.

 In 2012 The Laos government was pressured by foreign ambassadors to do something about the tubing in Vang Vieng.
 The amount of people dying was unacceptable, especially when it was a result of negligent behavior, dodgy activities and drug and alcohol fueled river parties.
 The Laotian Government banned tubing while it was given a safety transformation, ensuring the lives of future backpackers.